Follow TV Tropes

 • Conditioned to Accept Horror: The main dramatic theme of the plot before it was streamlined into more mainstream action.

-• Creator's Culture Carryover: The series, though it's set in Italy, had many of the adult handlers be quite reserved towards their charges, probably causing Values Dissonance for any Italian viewers.
+• Creator's Culture Carryover: Though it's set in Italy, the series had many of the adult handlers be quite reserved towards their charges, probably causing Values Dissonance for any Italian viewers.
 They even bow sometimes.
-The girls don't act much like typical Italian girls, either.
+The girls don't act much like typical Italian girls either, though you can put that down to the way they've been raised and conditioned.

 • Cultured Warrior: The girls are exposed to varying amounts of culture, depending on their aptitudes and handlers.
-Henrietta is a skilled violinist, Claes is very well-read, and she and roommate Triela have discussed Balzac and the opera Tosca in a "matter of fact" way.
+Henrietta is a skilled violinist, Claes is very well-read, and she and roommate Triela have discussed Honoré de Balzac and the opera Tosca in a "matter of fact" way.
 Rico expressed great interest when she visited an art museum.
-The exception is Angelica, who can barely remember anything anymore.
-Triela notes that she knows virtually nothing of pop culture while guarding Mimi.
-Likewise Pinocchio can play the piano, but only the one tune.
-He also has little interest in cars or girls unlike other Italian boys his age.
-Lampshaded when Raballo shows Claes his extensive library and says that reading makes you a good soldier... then notes ironically that he's reading a book on growing vegetables.
+However Angelica can barely remember anything anymore, and Triela notes that she knows virtually nothing of pop culture while guarding Mimi.
+Pinocchio seems to be this trope when we see him playing the piano, but it turns out he can only play the one tune and his Parental Substitute kept him out of school.
+The trope is lampshaded when Raballo shows Claes his extensive library and says that reading makes you a good soldier... then notes ironically that he's reading a book on growing vegetables.

 • Curse That Cures: Rico is a cyborg, Professional Killer, Child Soldier, and, for all practical purposes, a slave owned by a Government Agency of Fiction... and she loves her job.
 Why?
 Because it beats being a quadriplegic.